armoniax/amax.whitepaper/amax.whitepaper-en.md

 Through cross-chain tranasctions, asset owner can move asset from one chain to another, which greatly increase the liqudity and usability of the asset.
 Meanwhile, it can suffice all kinds of application scenarios that are happening in the entire ecosystem.

 However, following problems must be solved in order to achieve bi-directionary, reliable and efficient cross-chain transactions:
-- how to ensure the asset moving transaction finality onchain?
+- how to ensure the finality of asset moving transactions onchain?
 - how to synchronize the asset moving result from one chain to another?
 - how to ensure transactions invovled in cross-chain workflow are effective and accurate?
 - how to prevent malicous users from stealing away the asset during the cross-chain transactions?